Alphonsus Rodriguez

-Though his life was punctuated with personal tragedies and disappointments, his impact on the people he met was his legacy.
-He is not to be confused with Alphonsus (Alonso) Rodríguez, another Jesuit who wrote the Exercicio de perfección y virtudes cristianas (3 vols., Seville, 1609), which has frequently been re-edited and translated into many languages.

 Life and work

 Rodríguez was the son of a wool merchant.
 When Peter Faber, one of the original Jesuits, visited the city to preach, the Rodríguez family provided hospitality to the Jesuit.
 Faber prepared the young Rodríguez for his First Communion.

-At the age of twelve, Rodríguez was sent him to the new Jesuit college at Alcalá, but left two years later to help his mother run the family business when his father died.
+At the age of twelve, Rodríguez was sent to the new Jesuit college at Alcalá, but left two years later to help his mother run the family business when his father died.
 At the age of 26, he married María Suarez, a woman of his own station, with whom he had three children.
 At the age of 31, she had died as did two of their children.
-From then on, he began a life of prayer and mortification, separated from the world around him.
+From then on, Rodriguez began a life of prayer and mortification, separated from the world around him.
 On the death of his third child, his thoughts turned to life in some religious order.

 Previous associations had brought him into contact with the first Jesuits who had come to Spain, Peter Faber among others, but it was apparently impossible to carry out his purpose of entering the Society as he was without education, having only an incomplete year at a new college begun at Alcalá by Francis Villanueva.
 At the age of 39 he attempted to make up this deficiency by following the course at the College of Barcelona, but without success.
 His austerities had also undermined his health.
 After considerable delay he was finally admitted into the Society of Jesus as a lay brother on 31 January 1571, at the age of 40.
 The provincial is supposed to have said that if Alphonsus was not qualified to become a brother or a priest, he could enter to become a saint.